 - Played puzzlingly straight in The Infidel where a British Muslim taxi driver figures out he is actually Jewish by birth.
 Rather than making him a member of the well-established Persian Jewish community (actor Omid Djalili is of Iranian descent and looks it), they gave him an inexplicably anglo-Ashkenazi birth name and background.

 - Neal Stephenson's The Baroque Cycle features a number of Sephardic and Mizrachi Jews, however in one scene Jewish galley slaves of Barbary pirates sing "Havah Nagilah."
-The song is actually written in the early twentieth century to and is more a part of Ashkenazi culture.
-This is probably just an instance of Rule of Funny.
+In addition to being a humorous anachronism, the song was written by an Ashkenazi Jew in Ottoman Palestine and set to an Ashkenazi melody, making it more a part of Ashkenazi culture.

-- Similarly to the above, the prequel book to Kyril Bonfiglioli's "Charlie Mortdecai" series All the Tea in China partially averts this, but also kind of plays is straight for Rule of Funny reasons.
+- The prequel book to Kyril Bonfiglioli's "Charlie Mortdecai" series All the Tea in China partially averts this, but also kind of plays is straight for Rule of Funny reasons.
 Mortdecai is loosely based on the famous art dealer Joseph Duveen, and was given the same background, that of descent from upper middle class Sephardic Jews in the Netherlands.
 However, the ancestor character behaves like a (somewhat offensive) Askenazi Jewish stereotype, including his use of Yiddish as a Second Language.